BartoszGO/gta-sa-external-trainer/README.md

 ## Whats in the future?

-In the future I'm planning to make custom key bindings, and I'm also planning to make another, bigger project, that's internal this time.
+I'm planning to make another, bigger project, that's internal this time.